 Quite similar in consistency, tahini paste would be a nice mild alternative to white miso.
 Made of ground sesame seeds, tahini paste has a strong nutty flavor as opposed to the salty, pungent flavors of miso.

-If you aren’t a big fan of pungent food but are an ardent admirer of umami, consider replacing tbsp miso 1-1.5 tbsp of tahini for salad dressings and dipping sauces.
+If you aren’t a big fan of pungent food but are an ardent admirer of umami, consider replacing tbsp miso with 1-1.5 tbsp of tahini for salad dressings and dipping sauces.
 Note that it won’t work well for dishes that call for a large quantity of miso.

 6. Red Bean Paste